sourcebots/website/content/sponsors.md

 ## Sponsors for SourceBots

-These sponsors support us in running the main competition and the Smallpeice Summer School.
+These sponsors support all our activities, both running our [larger competition][larger-competition] and the Smallpeice [Summer School][summer-school].

 ### [University of Southampton][uos-website]